-Memory loss can be a distressing and bewildering experience, no matter whether it’s partial, temporary, or degenerative.
+Memory loss can be a distressing and bewildering experience, whether it’s partial, temporary, or degenerative.
 The team at Abbey Neuropsychology Clinic in Palo Alto, California, offers support for people who have memory problems and other symptoms of cognitive decline, using advanced techniques, such as neurofeedback and light therapy.
 To find out more, call Abbey Neuropsychology Clinic today.
 The clinic is now offering telehealth to patients in Palo Alto, Los Altos, Los Altos Hills, Woodside, Menlo Park, Atherton, Napa, Orinda, Hillsborough, Belvedere Tiburon, Blackhawk, Noe Valley, Malibu, Beverly Hills, and La Jolla

 Memory is an aspect of cognition, the thinking and reasoning side of your brain.
 There are several reasons why you might have memory problems.